 Grade Level Credits Term

 10 1 Full Year

-Prerequisite: Teacher placement, Honors Freshman English recommended.
+Prerequisite: Teacher placement.

-Study Time Needed: 1 hour per night average.

 Honors American Literature and Composition is an advanced literature-based course that follows the path of American History.
-If offers students an in-depth survey of materials by authors who have impacted our history and culture beginning with the early settlers through the modern times.
+It offers students an in-depth survey of materials by authors who have impacted our history and culture beginning with the early settlers through the modern times.
 Writing is stressed with an emphasis on thesis, supporting details, organization, and analysis.
 Students will learn the process of writing a research report and delivering a persuasive speech.
-It is a course designed for students who plan on taking an Advanced Placement English course either their junior or senior year.
+It is a course designed for students who plan on taking an Advanced Placement English course during junior or senior year.
 Students are expected to work independently inside and outside of class.